Nevada hate crimes are when people harm others because of their

 2. Are hate crimes separate charges from the underlying crime?

 No. Hate crimes in Nevada are a sentencing enhancement, not a separate offense.
-People convicted of hate crimes will receive a harsher penalty than they would have otherwise.
-2
+People convicted of hate crimes will receive a harsher penalty than they would have otherwise.4

-Example: Harriet vandalizes her neighbor’s home in Henderson because her neighbor is transgender.
-Here, Harriet could be convicted of “injury of another’s property” for the vandalism.
-And then she would face an additional penalty because her motivation was based on the neighbor’s gender identity.
+Example: Harriet gets convicted of “injury of another’s property” for vandalizing a neighbor’s home.
+She faces an additional penalty because her motivation was based on the neighbor’s gender identity.

 3. What is the punishment?